madagiurgiu25/workshop-ngs-bioinfo2025/README.md

 This repository was part of the **Genomic variants in Mendelian disease** organized by Prof. Horia Banciu at UBB, Cluj, as part of Bioinformatics Master curricula.
 Trainers: Dr. Anna Benet Pagès, Dr. Andreas Laner, Mădălina Giurgiu-Kraljič.

-The code and text was ChatGPT assisted.
+The code and text were assisted by ChatGPT.